 Most people are becoming notaries to earn extra income.
-After becoming a notary, you can start your own Signing business.
+After becoming one, you can start your own Signing business.
 You can do that as part-time, and you can charge from the people for making appointments with you.
-That’s one goal of becoming a notary.
 But most of the states are governing the notaries and regulating their prices.
 Even though you can earn a good income under that.

 Add value to your career.

 Some people are become notaries to add additional skills for their careers.
-Most of the business is interested in having a notary inside their companies.
+Most of the business is interested in having notaries inside their companies.
 If you are a notary, you earn a high chance when seeking employment.
 Because most employers are seeking employees with excellent skills like a notary.

 Because it is easy to manage time